 IFRS 12 establishes disclosure requirements for interests in other entities, such as joint arrangements, associates, special purpose vehicles and off-balance sheet vehicles.
 The standard carries forward existing disclosures and also introduces significant additional disclosure requirements that address the nature of, and risks associated with, an entity's interests in other entities.
-The Company is yet to assess the full impact of IFRS 12 and intends to adopt the standard beginning on May 1, 2013.
+The standard is effective for the Company beginning on May 1, 2013.